 RECOMMENDED: Full guide to the best restaurants in Philadelphia

 Best brunch in Philadelphia

-Bright, airy and sparsely decorated, The Dutch, located on 4th Street in South Philly, offers such delectable brunch eats as a cast-iron-cooked “Dutch Baby” pancake (available either sweet or savory) and crispy Lebanon bologna omelette.
+Bright, airy and sparsely decorated, the Dutch, located on 4th Street in Pennsport, offers such delectable brunch eats as a cast-iron-cooked “Dutch Baby” pancake (available either sweet or savory) and a crispy Lebanon bologna omelette.
 Grab a seat by the window and people-watch as you sip on a house-made virgin Bloody Mary.